aseprite/api/api/app_fs.md

 # app.fs

-A set of function to handle file names and the file system.
+A set of functions to handle file names and the file system.

 # Path & File Name Manipulation